 - If you can choose a Transcoder Type, select Adaptive bitrate to transcode your source video and create multiple output renditions of your stream at different bitrates.

-If you choose Passthrough, Wowza Streaming Cloud automatically creates a single output rendition for it, based on the source video's encoding settings.
-This passthrough output rendition can't be edited, and you can't create additional, custom outputs for passthrough transcoders.
-You can, however, attach multiple targets to a passthrough transcoder's single output rendition.
+If you choose Passthrough, Wowza Streaming Cloud automatically creates a single output rendition for it, based on the source video's encoding settings and you can attach multiple targets to this rendition.
+Although you can't create additional, custom outputs for passthrough transcoders, you can edit the passthrough output rendition to disable the video or audio track.

 Note: The Transcoder Type can't be changed after the transcoder is created.